 Abruptly he halted.
 Vah Medoh wasn't responding to him.
 He frowned as he knelt, placing a wing on the divine beast to try and reach Medoh.
 He didn't succeed.
 Frown deepening, he crossed the back of the divine beast to the main control unit.
 Something didn't feel right.
-He'd come to know Vah Medoh better then he knew anyone else and right now it felt wrong.
+He'd come to know Vah Medoh better than he knew anyone else and right now it felt wrong.
 There was a malicious air surrounding the main control unit as it pulsed with bright orange light.

 A swirl of black fog with a pink mix rose out of the control unit when he walked closer.
 Blue ribbons of light flew past him and condensed into a monstrosity.
 Its skin burned with the Calamity's malice and Sheikah tech strapped to its right arm, bottom, and head.
 A mane of red hair fluttered in the wind as an eye, resembling a guardian's eye, locked on to him.
 It let out an ear-shattering screech, making Revali cover his ears and close his eyes against the pain.

 He opened his eyes and scrambled back as the monster released a mini-tornado from its left hand.
 The tornado caught him and tossed him to the side, making him skid painfully on the rough surface of Medoh.
-Growling, Revali dodged another tornado and shot to the sky, using Revali's gale.
+Growling, Revali dodged another tornado and shot to the sky, using adrenaline to fuel Revali's gale.

 "I am a master of the sky.
 You cannot defeat me in a battle dealing with the wind!"
 Revali snarled as he pivoted and shot an arrow towards the monster.
-He growled in surprise when the monster disintegrated into blue light before the arrow hit.
+He clucked in surprise when the monster disintegrated into blue light before the arrow hit.
 When it materialized on the opposite end of the divine beast, it lifted its arm and shot pure blue light at Revali.
 He folded his wings together and dove, dodging the light.
 His eyes widened as one of the blasts nailed the stone sticking out of the divine beast and shattered it.

 Ragged breaths escaped him as he forced his back muscles to work despite the pain.
 He dodged the beam blast sent his way but something hit him from behind.
 Cursing, he turned after he regained his balance and saw four small, narrow objects, clearly Sheikah technology surrounding him.
 They hovered several feet away and matched his movements.
 He dodged another tornado the monster released and the beam it shot.
 He turned and saw one of the missiles catch the beam and send it in his direction.
 He flung himself to the side, but another missile caught it and sent it towards him.
 Revali screamed in pain as the blast hit his chest and he fell.